Food for Thought: Are Your Section 301 Exclusions Approaching Their Expiration Date?

-One classic question we get asked all the time is should we import now or wait?
+One of the most common questions we get asked by customers is should we import now or wait?

-What are you waiting for…?
+No one like spoiled goods…so what are you waiting for?
 Let’s get cookin’!

 Want to receive exclusion updates?
 Click here to subscribe to our Section 301 Exclusion Monitoring alerts!